 We welcome applications from anyone who has completed high school, is in good immigration and financial standing and who is not currently on academic or disciplinary probation.
 We do not require a TOEFL score for admission.
 Please apply before the deadline.
-You can apply online or download a PDF version of the application and mail or scan and email it.
+To apply, please complete our online application.
 For a list of required documents, please see the IEP Application Checklist.

 No SEVIS I-20AB will be issued without submission of the following:

 - Online application